Frequently asked questions

 How long does bridal makeup take?

-This will take around one hour and a half for the bride and around 40 to 50 minutes for members of the bridal party.
+This will take around one hour and a quarter for the bride and around 40 to 50 minutes for members of the bridal party.
 Brides generally like to be ready in good time before they leave for the ceremony – usually about an hour before – so they’ll have time to change into their dress, relax with a glass of champagne and do anything else they might have remembered while they were getting ready.
 This time allowance is definitely recommended so there’s no panic!